leah-jala/Portfolio-Project-One/README.md

 10. The site's theme should match the content of the website and be fun and exciting to look at.

 ## Feature response to visitor goals

-### Conceptual presentation
-Rowers will find the prepare, communication, commit headers familiar as it relates to their training regimes highly.
-Everyone knows solid training is key to race success - prepare!

-Communication is essential in during a race, and we have a saying that is to "row your own race".
-It means you should stick to your plan/goals, inspite of what is happening around you.
-This will help the user see that once they set their goals they need to stick to them.
-A university team may sound great, but if the institution doesn't meet their academic and/or career goals, it is not an overall good match.
-This sections helps rowers with the right questions to ask and how to present themselves.

-The last stage, "Commit," lets rowers know what to expect once they commit to a team.
-When we row in a crew, it is important to be fully commited to get results.
-There might be a lot of obstacles along the way.
-Here it is in the form of academic and financial planning, among other things.

 ### Logo and page title (Goals 2, 3)
 A user can click on the site logo and page title on any page to return to the homepage.
 This will be clear to the user, because hover properties change the cursor to a hand from a point, and the text, when hovered over, turns blue.
 From the homepage, users can once again see the site summary for each page, and then use the page links to go directly to the page they need.